Unwritten Law: Best of Compilation, Live and Lawless and Swan (2006–2012)

 Unwritten Law spent much of 2006 recording a "best of" album entitled The Hit List, which was released on January 2, 2007 by Abydos Records.
 It includes 17 of the band's most popular songs, most of which were re-recorded by the current lineup, as well as 2 new songs including lead single "Shoulda Known Better."
 Interscope also released a "best of" compilation entitled 20th Century Masters: The Millennium Collection which includes songs from the albums Unwritten Law and Elva.
 On January 3, 2007 the band performed "Shoulda Known Better" on The Tonight Show with Jay Leno.
 That July the band embarked on a North American tour in support of The Hit List, with Scott & Aimee drummer Dylan Howard filling in for roughly half the tour while Palermo stayed home with his wife, who was due to give birth.

 Also during 2007, Palermo acted as fill-in touring drummer for Papa Roach.
 In March 2008 it was announced that Palermo had joined Papa Roach permanently.
 Meanwhile, Unwritten Law, with new drummer Dylan Howard, filmed a live DVD at the Key Club in Hollywood, California in March 2008.
 The album, titled Live and Lawless, was released September 30, 2008 through Suburban Noize Records.
 Unwritten Law's sixth studio album, Swan, was also released through Suburban Noize on March 29, 2011.
-On January 24, 2011, Unwritten Law posted on their Myspace page the first single from their new album called "Starships and Apocalypse."
-They have also been confirmed to play the 2011 Warped Tour.
+On January 24, 2011, Unwritten Law posted on their Myspace page the first single from their new album called "Starships and Apocalypse".
+They had also been confirmed to play the 2011 Warped Tour.

 Guitarist Steve Morris and bassist Pat Kim left Unwritten Law at the end of their Swan Tour in 2011 due to a physical altercation between Scott Russo and Morris.
 This was kept silent for a few months until after the band finished touring with Warped Tour, although Morris and Kim did not tour with them.
 Derik Envy, formerly of Red Light Sky, and Kevin Besignano, formerly of Bullets and Octane, had become the permanent replacements for Kim and Morris, respectively.

+On August 6, 2011, Youman got invited on stage to play C.P.K. at the Yost Theater in Santa Ana, California., Youman would join the band onstage again in June 2012 to play Harmonic.